Vanderbilt University: Organizations

 The university has over 430 student organizations, ranging from academic major societies and honoraries to recreational sports clubs, the oldest of which is the Vanderbilt Sailing Club.

 One publication, The Vanderbilt Hustler, was established in 1888 and is the oldest continuously published newspaper in Nashville.
 In Langford v.
 Vanderbilt University (1956), a student sued the university for libel; the Tennessee court dismissed the lawsuit, concluding the university was not the owner of the newspaper.
 Additional student publications include those published by the College of Arts & Science, such as the Vanderbilt Political Review and the Vanderbilt Historical Review, as well as the Vanderbilt University Law School, which publishes three law reviews; the flagship journal is the Vanderbilt Law Review.
 The on-campus radio station, WRVU, represents the student body by playing a range of music from bluegrass to choral, with a focus on non-mainstream music.

 Vanderbilt also has a large performing arts community spanning every genre of the arts with multiple organizations representing each category.
 There are dance groups covering contemporary, tap, hip hop, Latin, and Bhangra styles as well as numerous theatre, improvisation, spoken word, music and singing groups including the 2014 Sing-Off champion male a cappella group, The Melodores.
 Performing arts organizations comprise over 1,000 students and are represented by the Vanderbilt Performing Arts Community, which supports groups by sponsoring performances and awards.

-The student body is governed by Vanderbilt Student Government, which includes Senate, Judicial, and Executive Branches.
-This organization is responsible for the distribution of nearly $2 million in funds set aside by the university to fund student organizations.
-The VSG passed a bill in 2017 calling on Vanderbilt to divest from private prisons.
+The student body is governed by Vanderbilt Student Government, which includes Senate, Judicial, and Executive branches.
+The organization is responsible for the distribution of nearly $2 million in funds set aside by the university to fund student organizations.

 Greek life

-Vanderbilt's Greek system consists of 15 fraternities and 12 sororities.
-Of this, 7 chapters are members of the National Pan-Hellenic Council.
-As of the 2021-22 academic year, 20% of men were members of fraternities and 26% of women were members of sororities, or 23% of total undergraduates were actively involved in the Greek system.
+Vanderbilt's Greek system consists of 14 fraternities and 14 sororities.
+As of the 2021–22 academic year, 20% of men were members of fraternities and 26% of women were members of sororities, or 23% of total undergraduates were actively involved in the Greek system.